redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Modernize_With_Containers_WebApps_Cosmos.md

    * Export the data from your existing MongoDB to a JSON flat-file:  ```mongoexport --db nodejs-todo --collection todos --out todos.json```

-To perform the CosmosDB importy, the password you will need to enter is provided to you in the connection string you just obtained and is underlined in the example above.
+To perform the CosmosDB import, the password you will need to enter is provided to you in the connection string you just obtained and is underlined in the example above.
 In this particular example, the password is: <strong>Vx1iXovK6BmllcQ9jG9VdhjOGEaslXsuXCoBcE3tZP4W49FJuQbh8EP3wWVQx2L1QM9ggMGNgzWuLE0Qhd0Zmw==</strong>

    * Import the data from the JSON flat-file to CosmosDB:  ```mongoimport -h <COSMOS_NAME>.documents.azure.com:10255 -u <COSMOS_NAME> -p <PASSWORD> --ssl --sslAllowInvalidCertificates -d admin -c todos --file=todos.json --type=json``` and look for output similar to this: